 Also, make instructions easier to digest.
 This will prevent any misunderstanding and decrease any unfavorable outcomes from the activity.

-Lastly, establish routines in the classroom to maximize students’ learning time.
+Last, establish routines in the classroom to maximize students’ learning time.
 That said, be precise with the time as well.
 You can do this by avoiding talking about unrelated topics.

-Additionally, try not to do your managerial tasks while in class.
+Try not to do your managerial tasks while in class.
 If you really have to do it, ensure that you’re doing it while the students are on a group activity.

 2. Boost Student Collaboration

-Group activities can motivate those students who don’t like speaking in large classes.
+Group activities can motivate those students who don’t enjoy speaking in large classes.
 Dividing them into small groups can encourage team independence.
 It will also allow the students to express their ideas and opinions, or share their knowledge.

 Letting students work in groups can also create healthy competition between other groups.
 This will encourage the students to develop better ideas and outperform other teams.